 To keep up with algorithm changes therefore, it is imperative for content curators to build an online profile and establish yourself as an expert in your field.

-Preparing for algorithm changes
+Preparing for algorithmic changes

 Every once in a while, Google will announce major changes to their algorithm and give digital marketers some indication of what the changes relate to.
 But algorithm are updated much more regularly than Google tell us.